-If you have a child with disabilities, you know that planning for the short-term is the way to stay on top of meeting your child’s unique daily needs.
+If you have a child with disabilities, you know that planning for the short term is how to stay on top of meeting your child’s unique daily needs.
 Just as important, however, is developing a plan for how your child will be cared for in the future when you are no longer around to provide that care.
-There are a number of considerations to make when engaging in special needs planning.
+There are several considerations to make when engaging in special needs planning.

-Special Needs Planning generally refers to the maintenance of means-tested public or government benefits.
-Usually, this involves SSI and Medicaid, but there could also be state-based programs like food stamps or Supplemental Assistance, or generally other resources or agencies that provide resources to disabled individuals whether that be children or adults, and the maintaining of eligibility for those benefits.
+This type of planning generally refers to the maintenance of means-tested public or government benefits.
+Usually, this involves SSI and Medicaid, but there could also be state-based programs like food stamps, Supplemental Assistance, or other agencies that provide resources to disabled individuals, whether children or adults, plus the maintaining of eligibility for those benefits.

-Special needs planning is a part of estate planning in which the parents of a disabled child set up the legal documentation necessary so that, at the time of their deaths, the child’s care will be legally transferred to another authority and financial support and inheritance for the child will be provided for in a manner that will not result in a loss of benefits that the child is receiving for care.
-The documents and actions often involved in special needs planning include the following.
+Special needs planning is a part of estate planning in which the parents of a disabled child set up the legal documentation necessary so that the child’s care will be legally transferred to another authority at the time of their death.
+Financial support and inheritance for the child will be provided in a manner that will not result in a loss of government benefits that the child receives for care.
+The documents and actions often involved in planning for your disabled child include the following.

 A trust is a form of ownership of a property, investments, or other assets in which a trustee manages the asset for the benefit of someone else.
-A special needs trust allows the inheritance of a disabled person to be managed by a professional in a way that ensures that the disabled person continues to meet the financial eligibility criteria to continue receiving their disability benefits.
+A special needs trust allows the inheritance of a disabled person to be managed by a professional to ensure that the disabled person continues to meet the financial eligibility criteria to continue receiving their disability benefits or supplemental security income.

-As its name suggests, this is a form of special needs planning in which a document is created that guides a future caregiver in how to provide care for your loved one.
+As its name suggests, this is a form of planning in which a document is created that guides a future caregiver in providing care for your loved one.
 The document generally begins with your loved one’s daily routine, required medications, life goals, and plans.
 You can add or change the information contained in the document over time as your disabled child’s needs and desires change.
-In addition to providing a handbook that someone can use to step in and provide daily care for your child, the document also is a good jumping-off point for determining what other plans need to be put in place.
+In addition to providing a handbook that someone can use to step in and provide daily care for your child, the document is a good starting point for determining what other plans need to be put in place.

-This is a tax-advantaged account that allows families to build up savings for the child without harming their eligibility in benefits programs.
-If money that is taken from the account is use for qualified disability expenses, such as rent, food, transportation, education and employment training, health care, or personal support services, the contribution is tax-free.
+ABLE accounts are tax-advantaged accounts that allow families to build up savings for their children without harming their eligibility for benefits programs.
+The contribution is tax-free if the money taken from the account is used for qualified disability expenses, such as rent, food, transportation, education and employment training, health care, or personal support services.

-What Special Needs Planning is attempting to provide is to maintain and preserve those benefits in the event of an unexpected inheritance or gift to the beneficiary of those benefits.
-The way to structure the planning is to make sure that an inheritance or gift is going to a beneficiary’s trusts 529(a) or ABLE account instead of going to them directly.
-The assets that go to them, whether that be by inheritance or gift, are not actually received directly by or available to the beneficiary.
-They’re essentially being held for that beneficiary’s benefit, either by the Trustee of the Trust or by a guardian on a 529(a) Account (529(a) and ABLE are the same thing, but can be used interchangeably).
+The way to structure the planning is to ensure that an inheritance or gift goes to a beneficiary’s trusts 529(a) or ABLE account instead of going directly to them.
+The assets that go to them, whether by inheritance or gift, are not received by or available to the beneficiary.
+They are being held for that beneficiary’s benefit, either by the trustee of the trust or by a guardian on a 529(a) or ABLE account.

-If you are a family who has substantial means and a high net worth, and can potentially afford to self-fund the treatment for this individual, then Special Needs Planning may not be the best option for you.
-The nature of ownership in Special Needs Planning is in a protected capacity—one where the beneficiary does not have direct access to the assets.
-If they don’t necessarily need to preserve means-tested benefits, it may actually be a disservice to put them to put those assets into protective capacity that deprives ownership and deprives full use Otherwise that person could pay for their needs individually—over and above what they would normally get from SSI or Medicaid.
-It may be in the person’s best interest to allow them to have full access to those assets.
+If you are a family with substantial means and a high net worth and can afford to self-fund the treatment for this individual, then special needs planning may not be the best option for you.
+The nature of ownership in special needs planning is in a protected capacity—one where the beneficiary does not have direct access to the assets.
+If they don’t necessarily need to preserve means-tested benefits, it may be a disservice to put those assets into a protective capacity that deprives ownership and full use.
+Otherwise, that person could pay for their needs individually—over and above what they would generally get from SSI or Medicaid.
+It may be in the person’s best interest to allow them full access to those assets.

-Having an experienced special needs lawyer on your side is an important part of special needs planning.
+Having an experienced special needs lawyer on your side is an integral part of special needs planning.
 An attorney can provide assistance that includes:

-Contact us right away to speak with a special needs planning attorney and begin the process of special needs planning for your loved one.
+Contact us today to speak with an estate planning attorney and begin planning for your disabled family members.